suncoast-devs/handbook/lessons/front-end-safari/responsive.md

 order: 4
 ---

-Now that we have our styling and layout we can turn to the format of our page in different viewpoints.
+Now that we have our styling and layout, we can turn to the format of our page in different viewpoints.

-Since we took a `mobile-first` approach here we can add a [`media query`](/lessons/css-response/media-query-details) to our code to begin to reformat it for a wider viewport.
+Since we took a `mobile-first` approach here, we can add a [`media query`](/lessons/css-response/media-query-details) to our code to begin to reformat it for a wider viewport.